HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 <a hreflang="en" href="https://developers.google.com/web/tools/lighthouse/">Lighthouse</a> is an open-source, automated tool for improving the quality of web pages.
 One key aspect of the tool is that it provides a set of audits to assess the status of a website in terms of performance, accessibility, SEO, best practices, and more.
 Lighthouse reports provide lab data, a way developers can get suggestions on how to improve website performance, but the Lighthouse score has no direct implications on the actual field data collected by <a hreflang="en" href="https://developers.google.com/web/tools/chrome-user-experience-report">CrUX</a>.
 You can read more on Lighthouse and the correlation between its <a hreflang="en" href="https://web.dev/lab-and-field-data-differences/">lab scores and field data</a>.

-HTTP Archive runs Lighthouse on its mobile web pages, which are also [throttled to emulate a slow 4G connection with a CPU slowdown](../2021/methodology#lighthouse).
+HTTP Archive runs Lighthouse on its mobile web pages, which are also [throttled to emulate a slow 4G connection with a CPU slowdown](./methodology#lighthouse), and also this year they started running on Desktop as well.

 We can analyze this data to provide another perspective on CMS performance, using the results of these synthetic tests, which also include metrics that are not tracked in CrUX.